muqa-org/zazelenimo/documentation/cometh-passkey-auth-guide.md

 3. Run Prisma migrations: `pnpm prisma migrate dev --name init`

 ## 3. Backend Implementation (NextAuth & Nonce API)

+### Understanding EIP-1271 & EIP-6492 Signature Verification

+Before diving into the implementation, it's crucial to understand how signature verification works with smart contract wallets:

+#### EIP-1271 (Standard Signature Validation Method for Contracts)

+- Defines a standard interface (`isValidSignature`) that smart contracts implement to declare how signatures should be validated
+- The smart contract itself determines signature validity based on its internal logic (e.g., checking against authorized passkey signers)
+- This differs from EOAs where a simple `ecrecover` check is sufficient
+- When the backend verifies a signature, it calls this function on the contract

+#### EIP-6492 (Signature Validation for Predeploy Contracts)

+- Addresses the challenge of verifying signatures for undeployed smart contract wallets
+- Since Cometh uses lazy deployment, the wallet address exists before contract deployment
+- EIP-6492 provides a signature format wrapper that includes the contract's creation code
+- This allows verification even before the contract exists on-chain
+- The viem library automatically handles both EIP-1271 and EIP-6492 in its `verifyMessage` function

+The combination of Cometh's lazy deployment and smart contract signature validation makes proper EIP-1271/EIP-6492 verification essential.
+Standard EOA verification methods are insufficient.

 ### 3.a.
 Nonce API Endpoint (/api/auth/nonce)